Emmanuelle AURIOL

 Bio

-After a doctorate at the University of Toulouse I and post-doctoral studies at the University of Berkeley in California, Emmanuelle Auriol was appointed professor at the University of Aix-Marseille II, after a brief detour via Toulouse.
-She then joined the Toulouse School of Economics, where she has worked ever since.
-Her research covers various fields, including public economics, industrial economics and development economics, focusing on market imperfections, cognitive biases and discrimination.
-Her work, which integrates theoretical and empirical approaches, combines concepts from neo-classical economics and behavioral economics.
-Emmanuelle Auriol has received numerous awards.
-She is a bronze medalist of the CNRS and a member of the Institut Universitaire de France.
-She has also contributed to leading journals and taken part in research projects with institutions such as the Agence Française de Développement and the World Bank.
-As a member of the Cercle des Économistes, Emmanuelle Auriol not only conducts academic research, but also strives to make economics accessible to the general public by participating in conferences, television and radio programs, and writing articles.
-She is the author of two distinguished books, "Pour en finir avec les mafias - sexe, drogue et clandestins : et si on légalisait?" and "Regulating Public Services: Bridging the Gap between Theory and Practice".
+After a PhD at the University of Toulouse I and post-doctoral studies at the University of Berkeley in California, Emmanuelle Auriol was appointed professor at the University of Aix-Marseille II, after a brief detour through Toulouse.
+She then joined the Ecole d'Economie de Toulouse where she has worked since.
+His research covers a variety of fields, including public economics, industrial economics and development economics, addressing market imperfections, cognitive biases and discrimination.
+His work, which incorporates theoretical and empirical approaches, combines concepts from neo-classical economics and behavioural economics.
+Emmanuelle Auriol has been awarded numerous distinctions.
+She is notably bronze medal of the CNRS and member of the Institut Universitaire de France.
+She has also contributed to renowned journals and participated in research projects with institutions such as the French Development Agency and the World Bank.
+As a member of the Circle of Economists, Emmanuelle Auriol is not limited to academic research, but also strives to make the economy accessible to the general public by participating in conferences, television and radio programs, as well as writing articles.
+She is the author of two distinguished books, “Ending Mafias – Sex, Drugs and Illegals: What if we legalized them?” and “Regulating Public Services: Bridging the Gap between Theory and Practice”.